Liamarii/WebApis/README.md

 - ```wsl --set-default-version 2``` Use WSL 2 instead of the default 1 as it has improvements.
 - Open Docker Desktop
 - Check both are running ```wsl --list --verbose```
+- Temp: As of 25/03/25 you'd need the underlying real postgres database the run in but I'll config a container of data in soon.
 ---

 # **Notes**